 What It Really Means: A black heart.

-So you're telling that black has been red this whole?
+So you're telling us that black has been red this whole time?
 This emoji is trippier than The Matrix, so we're going to stick with our original interpretation.

 What We Think It Means: Anxious to the point of tears.

 What It Really Means: Sad but relieved face.

 As described by Emojipedia, "This face has sweat dripping from its brow, due to a stressful situation."
 We're not sure we see that sense of "relief" the site is referring to.

 What We Think It Means: A diamond.

 Rihanna would not stand for this.
 Or maybe she'd be off the hook since diamonds are cut from gemstones.

 What We Think It Means: A girl raising the roof or tooting her own horn, as she should.